-We’re crossing the threshold into the bottom tier of our list, but there’s still a ton to love here.
-Black Diamond makes another appearance in this top ten with a super high quality glove that will leave you feeling pampered above all else.
-You get a ton of fabrics and materials used here, including 8% spandex in the exterior, giving you a great contoured fit all across your fingers and hand.
+Last but far from least, Black Diamond makes another appearance in our round-up of the best ski gloves and mittens with their Men’s Guide Glove: a super high-quality ski glove that will leave you feeling pampered while you work.
+The cocktail of material here was carefully curated for maximum performance for ski resort and guiding professionals.
+You’ll find 8% spandex in the exterior, giving you a great contoured fit all across your fingers and hand.
 Flip over to the palm, and that’s where the magic happens.
-Goatskin runs along the interior, giving you additional gripping power for those ski poles, as well as a quicker drying time when you hang them by the fireplace later in the afternoon.
-You might not even need to hang them up, because you get a Gore-Tex liner that’s going to keep your hands completely dry during the worst of times.
-Wipeouts in fresh powder won’t do a damn thing to you, because your hands are wrapped in Black Diamond.
+Goat leather palm adorns the interior, giving you additional gripping power, as well as a quicker drying time when you hang them by the fireplace later in the afternoon.
+You might not even need to hang them up, because you get a Gore-Tex liner that’s going to keep your hands completely dry during the worst of storms.

 8% spandex construction for exterior for a contoured fit

 Goatskin palm lining stays dry and keeps your grip on-point